filecoin-project/devgrants/rfp-proposals/rfp-filecoin-remix-plugin.md

 ### Event Indexing

-Lighthouse will use Graph nodes to listen for the contract events and index the relevant inforamtion (like CIDs, FPS config, etc.) that will be used by Lighthouse to store data on the FPS.
+Lighthouse will VulcanizeDB to listen for the contract events and index the relevant inforamtion (like CIDs, FPS config, etc.) that will be used by Lighthouse to store data on the FPS.

 ### Data Storage

-Lighthouse will use the data indexed by the Graph nodes to store data with desired configuration in the selected FPS.
+Lighthouse will use the data indexed by the VulcanizeDB to store data with desired configuration in the selected FPS.
 As an example, we will register a [Textile Powergate](https://docs.textile.io/powergate/) as a FPS.

-Summing up, Lighthouse will consist of a Lighthouse node (preferably a Typescript project) and infrastructure (Graph node and Powergate FPS).
-The Lighthouse node will expose HTTP endpoints which can be used to access by a HTTP client node module (js-lighthouse) which can be used by the Front end applications (to access the Lighthouse HTTP endpoints).
+Summing up, Lighthouse will consist of a Lighthouse node (preferably a Node.js or Typescript project) and infrastructure (VulcanizeDB and Powergate FPS).
+The Lighthouse node will expose HTTP/websocket endpoints which can be used to access by a HTTP/websocket client node module (js-lighthouse) which can be used by the front end applications (to access the Lighthouse HTTP endpoints).

 We will have a Remix Plugin that will act as an UI interface for the Lighthouse node.

 ## Deliverables

 1. Smart Contracts that are listed above.
-2. A Graph node module that listens and indexes the smart contract events.
+2. VulcanizeDB infrastructure that listens and indexes the smart contract events.
+(Will be managed by VulcanizeDB team)
-3. A FPS module that stores data from inputs from the Graph node module.
+3. A FPS module that stores data from inputs from the VulcanizeDB.
-4. A Lighthouse node codebase written in TypeScript with unit tests (includes the above 3 components).
+4. A Lighthouse node codebase written in TypeScript/Node.js with unit tests.
-5. A HTTP client for Lighthouse node (js-lighthouse).
+5. A HTTP/Websocket client for Lighthouse node (js-lighthouse).
 6. A Remix Plugin that serves as an interface for the Lighthouse node.
 7. Full Documentation for Lighthouse node.
 8. Full Documentation for Remix Plugin.